✕

 • The SAT and ACT are both standardised tests, nationally and internationally recognised.

-• The admission requirement for the schools in the US is the same via these tests.
+• The admission requirements for schools in the US are the same via these tests.

-• Both tests help measure the problem-solving and comprehension skills of high school students that again are significant measures for success in college years.
+• Both tests help measure the problem-solving and comprehension skills of high school students, which are again significant measures of success in college.

-• You can apply to all the schools either with the ACT or SAT scores.
+• You can apply to all the schools with ACT or SAT scores.

-Now let’s examine the content of the 2 tests.
+Now let’s examine the content of the two tests.

 • What ACT calls English, SAT calls Writing & Language.
 Both test the grammar and style of writing precisely via passages.

-• Both consider only the right answers for the raw points.
+• Both consider only the correct answers for the raw points.
 There’s no penalty for wrong answers.

 • Both ACT and SAT have a big chunk of questions on Algebra.